zachjesus/Project-Gutenberg-Full-Text-Search/README.md

 ### What is OPDS?

 OPDS (Open Publication Distribution System) is a standard for distributing digital publications.
-OPDS 2.0 uses JSON feeds that e-reader apps (like Thorium, KOReader, etc.) can browse to discover and download books.
+OPDS 2.0 uses JSON feeds that e-reader apps (like Thorium, FBReader, etc.) can browse to discover and download books.

 ### Running the Server